io-gui/io/readme.md

 You can define default element style inside `style()` getter.
 Note that the CSS selectors have to be prefixed with `:host` in order to prevent style leakage.
-Template literal handler `html` is optional but recommended for correct syntax highlighting.
+Template literal handler `html` is optional but recommended for correct syntax highlighting in common editors.

 ```javascript
 static get style() {